Pyroptosis: Infection

-Pyroptosis acts as a defence mechanism against infection by inducing pathological inflammation.
+Pyroptosis acts as a defense mechanism against infection by inducing pathological inflammation.
 The formation of inflammasomes and the activity of caspase-1 determine the balance between pathogen resolution and disease.

 In a healthy cell, caspase-1 activation helps to fight infection caused by Salmonella and Shigella by introducing cell death to restrict pathogen growth.
 When the "danger" signal is sensed, the quiescent cells will be activated to undergo pyroptosis and produce inflammatory cytokines IL-1β and IL-18.
 IL-18 will stimulate IFNγ production and initiates the development of T_{H}1 responses.
 (T_{H}1 responses tend to release cytokines that direct an immediate removal of the pathogen.)
 The cell activation results in an increase in cytokine levels, which will augment the consequences of inflammation and this, in turn, contributes to the development of the adaptive response as infection progresses.
 The ultimate resolution will clear pathogens.

 In contrast, persistent inflammation will produce excessive immune cells, which is detrimental.
 If the amplification cycles persist, metabolic disorder, autoinflammatory diseases and liver injury associated with chronic inflammation will occur.

 Moreover, Outer Membrane Vesicles (OMVs) released from some Gram-negative bacteria are sufficient to trigger pyroptosis activation.

 Recently, pyroptosis and downstream pathways were identified as promising targets for treatment of severe COVID-19-associated diseases.